changjiashuai/SwiftUI-MVVM-Concept/README.md

-# Concept for organizing View and Data layers within SwiftUI App
+# Concept "Organizing View and Data layers within SwiftUI App"
 SwiftUI @SwiftUI Development Architecture

 It is not a universal solution but for some cases it might be a suitable concept for building the architecture.